MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 Overview
 ~~~~~~~~

 Immutable images are graphical resources that can be accessed with a call to `ej.microui.display.Image.getImage()`_ or `ej.microui.display.ResourceImage.loadImage()`_.
 As their name suggests, immutable images can not be modified.
 Therefore, there is no way to get a Graphics Context to draw into these images.
-To be displayed, these
-images have to be converted from their source format to a RAW
+To be displayed, these images have to be converted from their source format to a RAW format.
-format.
-The conversion can either be done at:
+The conversion can either be done:

--  build-time (using the image generator tool),
+- At build-time, using the image generator tool.

--  run-time (using the relevant decoder library).
+- At run-time, using the relevant decoder library.

 Immutable images are declared in :ref:`Classpath<chapter.microej.classpath>` ``*.images.list`` files (**or** in ``*.imagesext.list`` for an external resource, see :ref:`chapter.microej.applicationResources`).